dantechguy/p2project/dissertation/diss.typ

 = Preparation
 Explain how system works?
 Explain what an event object consists of?
 Theory behind future modification, the latency cutoff, and the consequences for cheating.

+Software engineering techniques used.
+I used an iterative waterfall approach, where I laid out the individual modules and how they operate at a high level first.
+Then within each module I developed the overarching interface, iterating until all connected modules could work well together.
+Finally I implemented the interfaces.

+Talk about starting point of Flutter, and the high level theory behind the anticheat system.

 = Implementation

+// All extensions lie under one of these three categories, so write about them there.
+// What should you actually write about here?: The work that was produced
+// - Programs written
+// - Theories developed
+// - (after:) Major milestones

+== Anticheat System Theory
+?
+Have this be its own section?
+- Theoretical model improved upon.
+- Updated interpolation layers.
+- Refined data and signal flow (what triggers what and when, and where does data go)
+- Refined what information was needed to perform all tasks.
+- Specified the best way to generalise certain operations (although is this implementation specific?)

+== Networking (both client and server developed together)
+- First designed a testing suite for each of the modules.
+As each module layers on top of the previous, you run a test on the core layer, then add a layer and test again, and repeat.
+- By running on a simple 1D input for general correctness, I knew the underlying code was correct and functional.

 == UI and Graphics
 - Produce as a function which takes an envstate and canvas and draws on the canvas.